 Course Ambassador Best Practices: Map Manager

-Course Ambassadors can now edit tee, target, and path configurations on any device (including on a computer) to keep their courses constantly updated, including support for courses with multiple pin placements.
-This guide will cover the basics of how the Map Manager tool works in UDisc, with an overview of best practices for successfully listing and managing your course.
+Map Manager allows for Course Ambassadors to edit tee, target, and fairway configurations on any device, including on a computer, to keep their courses constantly updated, including support for courses with multiple pin placements.

 A few general tips to help you with the initial Map Manager setup:

 1) Have your tee signs close by.
 The best way to make your course accurate in UDisc is make it match what players are seeing when they are out there playing.

 2) Label everything.
 If you only have one set of tee and target positions, we recommend naming them as Main (you might install some alternate positions in the future).
 If the course already has a naming scheme, like A, B, reds, whites, etc., then you should mirror those in the UDisc course listing.

 3) Remove any elements that are out-of-date.
 If a course element is no longer used, then you can delete the tee, target, or path entirely to display only the current positions.
 On the other hand, if an alternate location will be used in the future, then you can set it to Inactive rather than removing it.
 For seasonal tee and target positions, label those appropriately to reflect what they represent, and be sure to check Temporary if it applies.

 4) Follow the red dots.
 UDisc will point out elements that still need review until everything is confirmed, and you can use the red dots as a guide for which pieces to look at next.
 There is a small box at the top left of the Map Manager page that will show how many elements/holes need to be reviewed.
 You can also find the red dots on the map itself, and along the bottom of Map Manager.
 Keep all of the elements that exist at the course, and remove any erroneous elements that don't belong.